zhangxd6/zhangxd6.github.io/_posts/2016-06-29-azure-service-fabric-deply-anywhere.md

 ---
 layout: default
-title: azure service fabric deply anywhere
+title: azure service fabric deploy anywhere
 ---

-This post I will discuss the setup I used for my research on microsoft azure service fabric on premise.
+This post I will discuss the setup I used for my research on Microsoft azure service fabric on premise.

 <!-- more -->

-I don't have the luxury to have multiple computers readily avaiable so I route to use virtual machines that I can spin off on my box where I have 32G memory that is enough for 3 nodes with minimum configuration recomened by Microsoft.
+I don't have the luxury to have multiple computers readily available so I route to use virtual machines that I can spin off on my box where I have 32G memory that is enough for 3 nodes with minimum configuration recommended by Microsoft.
 Naturally, the *Vagrant* is my choice since the windows server dependence.

 >Preparation